monhi/Ichimoku-Kinko-Hyo/README.md

 # Ichimoku

-Plot Ichimoku diagram for a time series data
+Plot Ichimoku diagram for a time series data.

 Here I use different open source projects to investigate how Ichimoku works.

 For that in the first phase, I find and write the useful links in the following section.

 # Links: